Trenbolone acetate: Distribution and regulation

 Trenbolone acetate, specifically referred to as Finaplix in the livestock industry, is available to purchase in veterinary drug markets.
 A typical cartridge usually comes in the form of 20 mg pellets.
 It generally comes in the form of implant pellets containing 20 mg of trenbolone acetate each.
 Preparations containing trenbolone acetate remain rare since its decline in production after the 1980s.
 Using AAS for any other purpose, or without a doctor's prescription, is illegal in most countries.
 Major sporting and bodybuilding organizations ban the use of controlled AAS, and the possession or sale of drugs can lead to arrest and conviction of drug-trafficking in many countries, including the United States and Australia.
-However, in the United Kingdom, owning AAS for personal use as a bodybuilding supplement is not illegal, but selling the AAS without a valid medical license or reason is still against the law.
+However, in the United Kingdom and Canada, owning AAS for personal use as a bodybuilding supplement is not illegal, but selling the AAS without a valid medical license or reason is still against the law.